 Is GitHub Copilot still the best AI coding tool in 2026?

 It’s the most widely adopted, with 20M+ users and presence in 90% of Fortune 100 companies.
 For large enterprises with existing Microsoft agreements and compliance requirements, it’s still the default starting point.
-But “best” depends on use case — Claude Code leads on autonomous coding benchmarks, and Cursor leads for multi-file editing in VS Code environments.
+But best depends on use case.
+Claude Code ranks at or near the top on autonomous coding benchmarks, and Cursor leads for multi-file editing in VS Code environments.

 What's the difference between Claude Code and GitHub Copilot?